MolSSI/QCEngine/docs/source/index.rst

     }

-This middleware can automatically determine:
+The QCEngine middleware can automatically determine:

-- Number of physical cores on the system and to use.
+- The number of physical cores on the system and to use.
 - The amount of physical memory on the system and the amount to use.
 - The provenance of a computation (hardware, software versions, and compute resources)
 - Locations of scratch disk space